Camp Fire (2018): Casualties

 Identification of the deceased was hampered by the fragmentary condition of many bodies.
 Ten of 18 dentists in Paradise lost their offices and patient records in the fire.
 Two of the dead were identified from the serial numbers on artificial joints, 15 from dental records, five from fingerprints and 50 from DNA.
 Funerals and benefits were delayed by the identification difficulties.
-As of 2022, a few victims are still unidentified and are undergoing testing and identification by the DNA Doe Project.
+As of 2022, a few victims were still unidentified and undergoing testing and identification by the DNA Doe Project.

 Traffic jams on the few evacuation routes led to cars being abandoned while people evacuated on foot, but did not contribute to any deaths.
 At least seven deaths occurred when the fire overtook people who were trapped in their vehicles, most on Edgewood Road, as well as one person outside a vehicle and two on ATVs.
 Some residents who were unable to evacuate survived by sheltering in place at the American gas station and the Nearly New antique store across the street.
 Others gathered in the nearby parking lot shared by a KMart and a Save Mart.
 The survival of some of those who sheltered in place has raised the question of whether in some scenarios last-minute mass evacuations provide the best outcomes, with some pointing to Australia's policy discouraging them, instituted following the 1983 Ash Wednesday brushfires in which many of the 75 dead were killed while trying to evacuate.
 However, 70 of the 84 fatalities listed in the Butte County District Attorney's Camp Fire investigation summary occurred inside or immediately outside the victim's residences, indicating that failure to evacuate contributed to many more deaths (70) than occurred while evacuating (8).

 Many seniors were evacuated by passersby and neighbors, with at least one account of dozens of evacuees jumping into a reservoir to escape the flames.

-Butte County Sheriff's Department initially reported a partial death count for each community (total 67): 50 in Paradise, 7 in Concow, 9 in Magalia, and 1 in Chico.
+Butte County Sheriff's Department initially reported a partial death count for each community (total 67): 50 in Paradise, seven in Concow, nine in Magalia, and one in Chico.

-In two separate incidents, a pair of fire captains, a firefighter, and a pair of prison inmate firefighters were burned.
-The first incident was a burnover, and the second incident was an exploding propane tank.
+Five firefighters were injured during two separate incidents in the first two days of the Camp Fire.
+In the first, one fire captain and two prison inmate firefighters were seriously burned on their upper bodies on November 8 when shifting winds trapped them on a dirt road surrounded by barbed wire as the fire encroached.
+In the second, a fire captain and a firefighter received face and neck burns on November 9 when a propane tank exploded as they were defending a house from the fire.

 Summary of impact on population and first responders reported by Cal Fire.